 Take a final walk around your old house to make sure you haven't left anything behind.
 Pack valuables like jewellery and important documents in a bag to take with you, and lock them in the car boot for safe keeping.
 If using a moving company, open packing boxes with fragile items as soon as possible to check for breakages and to make insurance claims.

 Take a pet travel kit including food and bowls, lead, treats, a can opener, a favourite toy and their sleeping rug, blanket or bed.

 Start settling in

-Contact local council for a new residents kit.
-Keep cats indoors for at least a week to familiarise themselves with new surroundings.
+Contact local council for a new residents’ kit.
+Keep cats indoors for at least a week to familiarise them with their new surroundings.

-Arrange pick up and/or return of used packing cartons to the removalist for recycling.
+Arrange pick up and/or return of used packing boxes to the moving company, or find a recycling centre near you.
 If there were any breakages or damage, don’t forget to contact the removalist and insurance company.